propellerlabsio/overnode-client/README.md

 # Overnode VueJs Client

 Overnode is a Bitcoin full node monitoring and explorer (query) tool which provides a GraphQL interface.
-This project contains a client / UI implementation written in VueJs which will be hosted at overnode.org.
+This project contains a client / UI implementation written in VueJs which is hosted at [overnode.org](https://overnode.org).
+For the server side code, visit the [propellerlabsio/overnode-server Github](https://github.com/propellerlabsio/overnode-server).

 **WARNING:**

-**This project is heavily under construction and not yet even in an alpha state.
-Functionality is heavily undercooked and there may be serious outstanding security problems.
-Do not run this code exposed to the internet**
+**This project is heavily under construction and in a beta state.
+Some functionality is missing and there may be outstanding security flaws.
+Do not run this code exposed to the internet with a bitcoin node containing a live, non-test wallet**

 ## Build Setup